 Seizures are often treated with a combination of drugs.
 Use all medications as directed by your doctor.
 Read the medication guide or patient instructions provided with each medication.
 Do not change your doses or medication schedule without your doctor's advice.

 Store at room temperature away from moisture and heat.
-Throw away any unused tablets 7 weeks after opening the bottle.
+Throw away any unused liquid 7 weeks after opening the bottle.

 Additional Trileptal Information